green-fox-academy/myfirstapp-syllabus/week01/exercises/codepen-start.md

 ## 3. Play around

+- Feel free to play around with anything
+- Try to change some numbers to see what they do
+- Try to change `left` to `right` or `right` to `left`
+- Follow the small exercises below

 ### Modify the background color of the `yellow` buttons to be `lime`:

 ![modify background to lime](assets/codepen-play01.png)